cegrif01/geocoding/Blog.md

 I’m actually quite astonished that this is free!
 Almost seems too good to be true.
 Let’s write this api using php.
 We don’t want to couple the functionality to a particular framework.

-At this point your directory structure should look like the following:
+At this point your directory structure should look like the following.
+We will add to this as we go along but this is a good place to start:

 ```
 geocoding